rexresearch.com

 As used herein, the term "subject" refers to individuals {e.g.,

-human, animal, or other organism) to be treated by the methods or
+human, animal, or other organism) to be treated by the methods

-possible exposure to biofilm-forming bacteria.
+in anticipation of possible exposure to biofilm-forming

 As used herein the term, "in vitro" refers to an artificial